byronwall/byronwall.github.io/about/index.md

 - [JavaScript / CSS / HTML](/project/html-css-javascript/)
   - The front end web stack is where I have the most fun lately, mostly using d3 for data visualization.
   - When building runnDAILY, got to know the Google Maps library and JQuery.
+- Python
+  - Used Python at Purdue for physics classes and side projects.
+Looking for a good project to tackle here.
 - [R](/project/kaggle-contest-portfolio/)
   - Have been using R for Kaggle contests to do analysis and visualization (ggplot2).
 - SQL